Notice of Pre-AIA or AIA Status

 2

-Burke does not disclose “the ultracapacitor utilizes an electrolyte and the electrolyte comprises a gelling agent, wherein a level of halide impurities is no greater than 50 parts per million, by a combined weight of a storage cell and the electrolyte, and wherein the ultracapacitor comprises the storage cell that contains the electrolyte”.
+Burke does not disclose “the ultracapacitor utilizes an electrolyte and the electrolyte comprises a gelling agent, wherein the gelling agent is a silicate; wherein a level of halide impurities is no greater than 50 parts per million, by a combined weight of a storage cell and the electrolyte, and wherein the ultracapacitor comprises the storage cell that contains the electrolyte”.

 Burke further does not disclose “the ultracapacitor exhibits a durability period of at least 20 hours when exposed to an ambient temperature in an operational temperature range comprising between about -40 °C and about 250 °C, wherein the ultracapacitor exhibits a decrease in peak power density of no more than about 50 percent over the durability period”.

-It would have been obvious to one of ordinary skill in the art before the effective filing date to modify the ultracapacitor disclosed by Burke to incorporate an electrolyte with a gelling agent, as taught by Gell, to improve the manufacturability of the ultracapacitor and/or enable the ultracapacitor to operate at higher temperatures.
+It would have been obvious to one of ordinary skill in the art before the effective filing date to modify the ultracapacitor disclosed by Burke to incorporate an electrolyte with a silicate gelling agent, as taught by Flet, to improve the robustness of the ultracapacitor to withstand high temperatures and high pressures, thus improving reliability in harsh environments.

 Sig teaches a level of halide impurities (¶ [28]: “impurities, such as halide ions (chloride, bromide, fluoride, iodide)”) is no greater than 1,000 parts per million (¶ [8]: “the electrodes, electrolyte and current collector containing less than 1,000 parts per million (ppm) of impurities”; ¶ [28]; see note, included infra, regarding difference from claimed range), by a combined weight of a storage cell (combo of “electrodes 12, 14”, “electrolyte 24”, and “separator 26”; Fig. 1) and the electrolyte (“electrolyte 24”; Fig. 1).